Blackhawks strike fast in third, rally past Avs 6-3

 The 27-year-old Smith made 28 saves in his seventh NHL appearance and sixth start.
 His only win was on Feb.
 25 when Colorado beat Buffalo 5-3.

-The 22-year-old Grigorenko, a scratch in Detroit on Saturday, ended an eight-game drought with his eighth and ninth goals.
-Andrighetto, acquired from Montreal at the NHL traded deadline, scored his second goal in eight games with the Avalanche.
+Grigorenko, a scratch in Detroit on Saturday, ended an eight-game drought with his eighth and ninth goals.
+Andrighetto, acquired from Montreal at the NHL trade deadline, scored his second goal in eight games with the Avalanche.

 Kane opened the scoring 4:33, ripping a feed from Panarin past Smith high on the stick side to complete a 2-on-1 break.